Akkadian language: Stress

-The stress patterns of Akkadian are disputed, with some authors claiming that nothing is known of the topic.
-There are, however, certain points of reference, such as the rule of vowel syncope, and some forms in the cuneiform that might represent the stressing of certain vowels; however, attempts at identifying a rule for stress have so far been unsuccessful.
+There is broad agreement among most Assyriologists about Akkadian stress patterns.
+The rules of Akkadian stress were originally reconstructed by means of a comparison with other Semitic languages, and the resulting picture was gradually amended using internal linguistic evidence from Akkadian sources, especially deriving from so-called plene spellings (spellings with an extra vowel).

-Huenergard claims that stress in Akkadian is completely predictable.
-In his syllable typology there are three syllable weights: light (V, CV); heavy (CVC, CV̄, CV̂), and superheavy (CV̂C).
+According to this widely accepted system, the place of stress in Akkadian is completely predictable and sensitive to syllable weight.
+There are three syllable weights: light (ending in -V); heavy (ending in -V̄ or -VC), and superheavy (ending in -V̂, -V̄C or -V̂C).
 If the last syllable is superheavy, it is stressed, otherwise the rightmost heavy non-final syllable is stressed.
 If a word contains only light syllables, the first syllable is stressed.
+It has also been argued that monosyllabic words generally are not stressed but rather function as clitics.
+The special behaviour of /V̂/ syllables is explained by their functioning, in accordance with their historical origin, as sequences of two syllables, of which the first one bears stress.

 A rule of Akkadian phonology is that certain short (and probably unstressed) vowels are dropped.
 The rule is that the last vowel of a succession of syllables that end in a short vowel is dropped, for example the declinational root of the verbal adjective of a root PRS is PaRiS-.
 Thus the masculine singular nominative is PaRS-um (< *PaRiS-um) but the feminine singular nominative is PaRiStum (< *PaRiS-at-um).
 Additionally there is a general tendency of syncope of short vowels in the later stages of Akkadian.